Nigel-Mark-Smith/process_vacancies/README.md

-test_mail.py | Test utility which allows users to determine the per engine data that requires to be specified in file ..\Data\engines.csv test_scraping.py | Test utility which tests scraping functionality  provided in the 'Web' module process_vacancies.bat | Runs all utilities required on a day-to-day basis when applying for job vacancies. convert_workbook.vbs | Converts a csv file containing application history into an Excel spreadsheet.
+test_mail.py | Test utility which allows users to determine the per engine data that requires to be specified in file ..\Data\engines.csv test_scraping.py | Test utility which tests scraping functionality  provided in the 'Web' module process_vacancies.bat | Runs all utilities required on a day-to-day basis when applying for job vacancies. process_vacancies_startup_actions.bat | Runs all utilities required to capture new vacancy information on PC startup convert_workbook.vbs | Converts a csv file containing application history into an Excel spreadsheet.

 As well as the above scripts and data files the following supporting documentation is also provided: